 - you have to pay for your own maintenance and repairs

-- extra costs to be paid such as property insurance taxes
+- extra costs to be paid such as buildings insurance

 - cannot move home quickly